-The original 1.28km (0.8 mile) layout lasted for just one year before the track was extended to 1.92km (1.2 miles) for the start of the 1969 season.
+The original 1.28km (0.8 mile) layout, built in 1968 lasted for just one year before the track was extended to 1.92km (1.2 miles) for the start of the 1969 season.
 The circuit hosted European F5000 events in its early years and attracted massive crowds for its international events but took a few years to build a local competitor base.
 With the arrival of the budget Formula Ford class in the seventies local interest began to grow and the track produced some of Ireland’s best ever talents with the likes of Derek Daly, David Kennedy and Bernard Devaney going on to make a name for themselves Internationally.
 All three now have corners named after them at the circuit.

 The circuit ran into financial difficulties in the early eighties.
 In 1986 it was rescued from closure by Irish businessman and Motor Sport enthusiast, Martin Birrane, initially in partnership with the Royal Irish Automobile Club.
 Just one year later in 1987, when the scale of investment required became clear, Martin Birrane took 100% control of the venue and has owned the Circuit ever since.
 Through the eighties and nineties Mondello hosted the EFDA Euroseries for FF2000 and then Formula Opel cars as well as being visited by many of the top British club championships, such as Donington GT’s, Thundersaloons and TVR Tuscans.
 The track also hosted British and European championship motorcycle races.